This section covers all aspects of working and asthma, from applying for jobs and managing your asthma at work to taking time off.

 If you have asthma, there are some jobs you may not be able to do, such as working in the armed forces or for the Fire Brigade.
 This is because even though you might not have had asthma symptoms for a while, asthma can come back at any time.
 This could put both you and your colleagues in danger for example, if you had an asthma attack because of breathing in smoke during a rescue operation.

-If you've been free from asthma symptoms for more than four years and this is recorded in your medical notes, you can apply to the Army, the Royal Navy, or the RAF (ground crew), but selection will ultimately depend on an individual assessment by a service medical specialist.
-The RAF won't consider anyone with a history of asthma for aircrew service.
+If you've been free from asthma symptoms for more than four years and this is recorded in your medical notes, you can apply to the Army or the Royal Navy, but selection will ultimately depend on an individual assessment by a service medical specialist.
+The RAF won't consider anyone with a history of asthma for aircrew service but those with a past history of asthma, wheezing or inhaler use may be eligible for service as ground crew following a review of their medical history.
 More information can be obtained from the following websites:

 Police forces and the Fire Brigade assess each applicant individually.
 Assessment includes a medical examination.